-Assumption (ii)+(iii): Since the construction of the operators $\Gamma_{\Theta_{k},w_{k}}$ is based on $\mathcal{M}_{\ast}$ ((\ref{eq:11516})) which includes a fit $\Theta$, it guarantees that every index $i\in L$ appears in the construction of $\Gamma_{\Theta_{k},w_{k}}$ for all $k>0$, thus Assumption (ii) in \cite[Theorem 4.1]{sr16} holds.
-Following the same reasoning, it is clear that the number of steps $N_{k}$, defined in the MSA \cite[Procedure 1.1]{sr16}), is bounded.
+Assumptions (ii)+(iii) of \citet[Theorem 4.1]{sr16}: Since the construction of the operators ${\Psi}_{{\Theta_{k},w_{k}}}$ is based on $\mathcal{M}_{\ast}$ (\ref{eq:11516}) which mandates a fit $\Theta$, it guarantees that every index $i\in\Gamma$ appears in the construction of ${\Psi}_{{\Theta_{k},w_{k}}}$ for all $k>0$, thus, Assumption (ii) in \citet[Theorem 4.1]{sr16} holds.
+Following the same reasoning, it is clear that the number of steps $N_{k}$, defined in the MSA \citep[Procedure 1.1]{sr16}, is bounded.

-The weak convergence part of the proof of \cite[Theorem 4.1]{sr16} requires that all (their) $\{U_{i}\}_{i=1}^{M}$ satisfy Opial's demiclosedness principle (i.e., that $U_{i}-I$ are demiclosed at zero).
-In our case, we assume that $U_{i}-I$ and $T_{i}-I$ are demiclosed at zero for all $i$.
-By (iv) of Lemma \ref{Lem:a} above $V_{i}-I$ are also demiclosed at zero.
-So, we identify $\{U_{i}\}_{i=1}^{M}$ of \cite{sr16} with our $U_{i}$s and $V_{i}$s and construct first the operators $R_{i}=U_{i}V_{i}$, and then use them as the building bricks of the operators $\Gamma_{\Theta_{k},w_{k}}$.
+The weak convergence part of the proof of \citet[Theorem 4.1]{sr16} requires that all (their) $\{U_{i}\}_{i=1}^{M}$ satisfy Opial's demi-closedness principle (i.e., that $U_{i}-Id$ are demi-closed at zero).
+In our case, we assume that $U_{i}-Id$ and $T_{i}-Id$ are demi-closed at zero for all $i$.
+By Lemma \ref{Lem:a}(iv) above $V_{i}-Id$ are also demi-closed at zero.
+So, we identify $\{U_{i}\}_{i=1}^{M}$ of \citet{sr16} with our $U_{i}$s and $V_{i}$s and construct first the operators $R_{i}=U_{i}V_{i}$, and then use them as the building bricks of the algorithmic operators $\Psi_{\Theta_{k},w_{k}}$.